polca/unfold/paper.md

 # Summary

-`unfold` is a Python package that allows sharing life-cycle databases based on licensed data (e.g., ecoinvent) without exposing it.
+`unfold` is a Python package that allows sharing life-cycle databases based on licensed data without exposing it.
-It relies on the exchange of data packages that contain the differences between the databases to replicate and a source database (e.g., ecoinvent), as well as a metadata file that describes the databases and their content.
+It relies on the exchange of data packages that contain the differences between the databases to replicate and the licensed database, as well as a metadata file that describes the databases and their content.
 Hence, `unfold` allows to unpack any number of databases and to fold them back into a single data package, to easing the sharing and reproducibility of